 After hiking alongside a forested stream, turn around often to get views of the channel and city below, which only get better as you trek higher.
 Once you arrive at the glacier base, you can opt to hike to the top of the glacier, though I’d recommend bringing snow boots or crampons depending on the weather.
 Plan to spend 2 – 4 hours for the hike.

 TIP: Since the Ushuaia, Argentina, weather changes frequently, bring a waterproof jacket, pants, hats, gloves and water for the hike.
-Check out this article for some of my Patagonia hiking essentials.
+Read more about my Chilean Patagonia article to learn about my recommended Patagonia hiking essentials.

 2) Relax at La Cabana Casa de Te